thingsboard/gateway-management-extensions-dist/README.md

 # ThingsBoard Gateway Management Extension Distributions

-The ThingsBoard Gateway Management Extension project provides distribution files designed to facilitate gateway configurations and connector management using a modular and component-based approach.
+The project offers distribution files for the [ThingsBoard Gateway Management Extension v1.0][1], designed to streamline gateway configuration and connector management using a modular, component-based approach.
 ## Steps to Run the Extension

 ### 1. Access Files